Skip to main content

 Vaccine for prevention and treatment of Trypanosoma cruzi infection

-(i) determine the best formulation and vaccination strategy by evaluating the immunogenicity and efficacy in prophylactic and therapeutic settings in three different animal models,
+(i) Determine the best formulation and vaccination strategy by evaluating immunogenicity and efficacy in prophylactic and therapeutic settings in three different animal species, which was achieved.

-(v) estimate the potential demand for the vaccine and the benefits associated with future implementation in terms of quality of life.
+(v) Estimate the potential demand for the vaccine and the benefits associated with future implementation in endemic and non-endemic areas, which was achieved.

 CRUZIVAX logo